-- 11. Based on our audit, we report that the Company has not paid or provided for any managerial remuneration during the year.
-Accordingly, reporting under section 197(16) of the Act is not applicable. - 12.
-As required by the Companies (Auditor's Report) Order, 2020 ('the Order') issued by the Central Government of India in terms of section 143(11) of the Act, we give in the Annexure A, a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable. - 13.
-Further to our comments in Annexure A, as required by section 143(3) of the Act, based on our audit, we report, to the extent applicable, that: - a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit of the accompanying financial statements; - b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books; - c) The financial statements dealt with by this report are in agreement with the books of account; - d) In our opinion, the aforesaid financial statements comply with Ind AS specified under section 133 of the Act; - e) On the basis of the written representations received from the directors and taken on record by the Board of Directors, none of the directors is disqualified as on March 31, 2023 from being appointed as a director in terms of section 164(2) of the Act; - f) With respect to the adequacy of the internal financial controls with reference to financial statements of the Company as on March 31, 2023 and the operating effectiveness of such controls, refer to our separate Report in Annexure B wherein we have expressed an unmodified opinion; and - g) With respect to the other matters to be included in the Auditor's Report in accordance with rule 11 of the Companies (Audit and Auditors) Rules, 2014 (as amended), in our opinion and to the best of our information and according to the explanations given to us: - i.
-The Company does not have any pending litigations which would impact its financial position as at March 31, 2023; - ii.
-The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses as at March 31, 2023; - iii.
-There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company during the year ended March 31, 2023;
+- 12. Based on our audit, we report that the Company has not paid or provided for any managerial remuneration during the year.
+Accordingly, reporting under section 197(16) of the Act, is not applicable. - 13.
+As required by the Companies (Auditor's Report) Order, 2020 ('the Order') issued by the Central Government of India in terms of section 143(11) of the Act, we give in the Annexure A, a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable. - 14.
+Further to our comments in Annexure A, as required by section 143(3) of the Act, based on our audit, we report, to the extent applicable, that: - a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit of the accompanying financial statements; - b) Except for the matters stated in paragraph 14(i)(vi) below on reporting under Rule 11(g) of the Companies (Audit and Auditors) Rules, 2014 (as amended), in our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books; - c) The financial statements dealt with by this report are in agreement with the books of account; - d) In our opinion, the aforesaid financial statements comply with Ind AS specified under section 133 of the Act: - e) The matter described in paragraph 4 under the Material uncertainty related to Going concern section, in our opinion, may have an adverse effect on the functioning of the Company; - f) On the basis of the written representations received from the directors and taken on record by the Board of Directors, none of the directors is disqualified as on March 31, 2025 from being appointed as a director in terms of section 164(2) of the Act; - g) The qualification relating to the maintenance of accounts and other matters connected therewith are as stated in paragraph 14(b) above on reporting under section 143(3)(b) of the Act and paragraph 14(i)(vi) below on reporting under Rule 11(g) of the Companies (Audit and Auditors) Rules, 2014 (as amended); - h) With respect to the adequacy of the internal financial controls with reference to financial statements of the Company as on March 31, 2025 and the operating effectiveness of such controls, refer to our separate report in Annexure B wherein we have expressed an unmodified opinion; and - i) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014 (as amended), in our opinion and to the best of our information and according to the explanations given to us: - The Company does not have any pending litigations which would impact its financial position as at March 31, 2025;

-Independent Auditor's Report to the members of SpiceJet Merchandise Private Limited on financial statements for the year ended March 31, 2023 (cont'd)
+Independent Auditor's Report to the members of Spicejet Merchandise Private Limited on the financial statements for the year ended March 31, 2025 (cont'd)